Business Budgeting For Success

 • may be long-term or short-term

-Start by making a list of the cost headings ln linked to your business or project, just writing a shopping list.
+First of all start making a list of the cost headings linked to your business or project.
+Rather like writing a shopping list.
 Consider one off costs, such as capital costs like furniture and computers.

 • Fixed: these remain the same throughout the year and are unaffected by business activity e.g. rent and salaries